fervidus/fervid-snapd/README.md

 ## Description

+Fork of [kemra102](https://github.com/kemra102)'s original [module](https://github.com/kemra102/puppet-snapd) which appears to have been abandoned sometime in 2018.
+If author would like to resume, please notify.

+---

 This module manages the `snapd` package and service. `snapd` is a tool that enables the installation of `snap` packages on a Linux system.

 See the [official website](http://snapcraft.io/) for more detailed information.